richtastic/ff/src/3DR/wiki/dense.md

 	- correct: in line with F location, good SAD score, good NCC score, good
 	- if the most unique item has no match, it will falsly select wrong one

+- COARSE-TO-FINE matching
+	- choose best to-from scores from eg 10 px
+	- use as seed points for eg 5 px
 AFFINE MATRIX: 6 DOF
 	- x, y, angle, skew, scaleX, scaleY
 	 - tx